researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 Topology, defined here as the properties of geometric features in two dimensions, is a way to define and explicitly test for properties like adjacency, connectivity, proximity, and coincidence.
 Certain topological relationships are required by the standard for features with polygonal and linear spatial representations.
 These relationships are referenced in the descriptions of conceptual entities above.
 Most importantly, it is required that all linear surface oiling representations (zones) must be coincident with the linear shoreline representation.
 If any other entities such as subsurface oiling representations, shoreline treatment recommendations, or other entities are represented as linear features, these must also be coincident with the linear shoreline representation.
 This standard makes reference to spatial relationships described in the DE-9IM model ([Clementini et al., 1993](http://dx.doi.org/10.1007/3-540-56869-7_16); [Egenhoffer and Franzosa, 1991](http://dx.doi.org/10.1080/02693799108927841)) which is implemented in standard GIS software and spatial databases.

 The standard requires that these topological relationships exist, but does not have any requirements for how or when these relationships are enforced.
 For example, raw spatial data (e.g. field collected coordinates) or interim analysis products stored within a GIS or RDBMS software system are not required to comply with these topological rules.
 However, the standard does require that topologically compliant data is either: 1.) automatically or regularly generated as part of such software systems and associated data management processes, or 2.) is readily and simply generated when generating data for export or interchange.
+For example, a survey team might record the location of a linear SOO (zone) using a GPS device that records points that are not coincident with the shoreline representation.
+Storage of these raw coordinate data is acceptable and encouraged.
+To generate data compliant with this standard, however, these raw coordinates must be made topologically correct by "snapping" these coordinates to the shoreline representation and generating linear features that comply with the rules below.

 The standard requires the following topological relationships:

 - All linear features must not self-cross or self-overlap (e.g. must be simple and not complex).
-- All linear features must overlap with a linear shoreline.
+- All linear features must overlap with a linear shoreline if the relevant shoreline is represented linearly and not polygonally.
 - Linear features must not cross other linear features of the same type but may overlap other linear features of the same type.
 - Linear and polygonal features with multiple parts (e.g. multipart features or collections of features with the same geometry type) are permitted but not required.
 - All spatial features must be covered by a polygonal shoreline, intertidal zone, or potentially oiled area if such a feature exists (features may lie exactly on the boundary of a polygonal shoreline, but may not extend beyond)
 - Polygonal features may have interior holes, but multipart polygonal features may not have parts contained in interior holes in that feature.
-These must be represented as separate spatial features.
+These "islands" must be represented as separate spatial features.

 See figures 3-6 below for illustrative examples.
-Note that the spatial relationships described here are only required for data transmitted

 ![Figure 3](https://github.com/researchplanninginc/NOAA-SCAT-Standard/blob/master/graphics/topo_fig1.png?raw=true)